 In the late 1950s, CP expanded their ore car fleet again, with orders in 1956 and 1957 to CC&F and Eastern Car Co.
 (ECC) of Trenton, NS for 2 virtually identical groups of 100 cars from each builder.
 Another 60 identical cars from Hawker-Siddeley Transportation (HST), ECC’s successor company, were added on in 1967.
 These groups of cars were numbered above and below the existing number series for the 1926-1942 cars.

 These cars feature riveted body construction with heavier external bracing compared to older cars.
 The 1967 order would have been the first (and only) ore gondolas to be delivered in script lettering from the factory.
+The 1956-57 built cars would have been almost identical construction, but painted in the block lettering scheme.

 The 1970 HST Cars